-Dr. Gordon is possibly the first physician and surgeon to practice in the Village of Merlin.
-He arrived in 1879.
+Dr. Gordon started practicing medicine in Merlin in 1879, possibly the first physician and surgeon to practice in Merlin.

-By 1891 he was living in Wardsville, Ontario with his wife Thalia and their children, Edith, William, Mary, Martha, George and Anna.
-His daughter Edith died on the 29th of May, 1903 at the age of 22.
-Edith died in Colorado Springs, Colorado where she had sought a reprieve from poor health.
-Her mother had travelled with her and was with her at the time of her death.
+By 1888 Dr. Gordon was living in Wardsville, (Middlesex County) Ontario with his wife Thalia and their children; Edith Thalia Gordon, William John Early Gordon, Mary Elizabeth Gordon, Martha Louisa Gordon, George Gilbert Grenville Gordon and Anna Gordon.
+Edith died in Colorado Springs, Colorado on the 29th of May, 1903 at the age of 22.
+Edith had been in poor health and she had travelled to Colorado Springs with her mother in hopes of getting better.
 Edith was buried at the Wardsville Municipal Cemetery.

-According to the 1911 census Dr. and Mrs. Gordon and their daughter Martha, were living in Newbury, (Middlesex County) where Dr. Gordon was practicing medicine.
+According to the 1911 census Dr. and Mrs. Gordon and their daughter Martha were living in Newbury (Middlesex County), Ontario where Dr. Gordon was practicing medicine.

-Dr. Gordon died on the 30th of May, 1937 and he was buried at the Wardsville Muncipal Cemetery.
+Dr. Gordon’s wife Thalia, died in Newbury of pneumonia on the 10th of March, 1917.
+She was buried at the Wardsville Municipal Cemetery.